Find funeral insurance policies from Australian insurers and get affordable cover with no medical exams

 You may have thought about your funeral or you may not have, but even if you've only thought about your death to the extent of wanting your friends and family to celebrate your life, rather than mourn your death, make sure that the celebration can be organised as easily as possible and that remembering you isn't a financial burden for your loved ones.

 Funeral Insurance is certainly not the right option for everyone.
 It is critical for anyone considering this option to have a clear understanding of what they will pay in premiums over the course of their policy and to ensure that this does not exceed what the overall cost of their funeral.
-Some alternatives to funeral insurance include;
+Some alternatives to funeral insurance include:

-- Setting up a savings account: It might be a better option to set up a dedicated high-interest savings account to hold funds for your funeral.
+It might be a better option to set up a dedicated high-interest savings account to hold funds for your funeral.
 A low fee, high interest account could be a secure option to lock away a pre-determined amount and let it accumulate interest.

 If you still need a bit more information to help you understand and compare funeral protection, your questions are answered here: